BhaveetKumar/nail-it/AI-ML/Foundations/MathForML.md

 #### **Concept**

 Vectors are fundamental building blocks in ML, representing data points, features, and model parameters.
+They provide a mathematical framework for understanding and manipulating multi-dimensional data.

+**Why Vectors are Important in ML:**

+1. **Data Representation**: Vectors represent data points in feature space
+2. **Model Parameters**: Neural network weights and biases are vectors
+3. **Gradients**: Optimization algorithms use gradient vectors
+4. **Similarity**: Vector operations measure data similarity
+5. **Transformations**: Linear transformations are fundamental to ML

+**Vector Properties:**

+- **Dimension**: Number of components in the vector
+- **Magnitude**: Length of the vector (norm)
+- **Direction**: Orientation in space
+- **Basis**: Vectors that span the space
+- **Linear Independence**: Vectors that cannot be expressed as linear combinations

 #### **Math Behind**